 – Edible Uses.
 Especially their fresh berries, that are used for jam due to the pectin content of the fruit.
 Raw fruits are high in tannins, so they are very astringent.
 The best known varieties for the production of fruits are Viking and Nero.

-- Medicinal Uses.
+– Medicinal Uses.
 Aronia is gaining much importance in this field.
-See more information in the listing above.
+See more information.